 “Mostly, I hear that they want us to work on issues like the prescription drug prices, trade, and the economy,” Kildee on Dec.
 5.

 “They do offer their thoughts on this and I think that’s positive, but mostly the American people want us to work on the issues that affect them at the kitchen table everyday,” he added.

 Meanwhile, Rep. Elissa Slotkin (D-Mich.) was heckled and booed by some of her constituents during a town hall meeting after she spoke about impeaching the president.

-“Myself and six other members of the freshman class in Congress, all former military or former CIA, wrote a joint op-ed and came out in support of an impeachment inquiry,” Slotkin said during the town hall as several members of the audience voiced their angst.
+“Myself and six other members of the freshman class in Congress, all former military or former CIA, wrote a joint op-ed and came out in support of an impeachment inquiry,” Slotkin the town hall as several members of the audience voiced their angst.

 “And I wanted you to know from me—I wanted you to know from me.”

 Also, Rep. Jeff Van Drew (D-N.J.) told USA Today this month that while he’s no fan of the president, he has not seen any evidence that Trump has committed impeachable offenses.

 Van Drew, 66, was also quick to note that in all of the country’s history, no president has been ‘convicted’ of impeachable offenses by the Senate and removed from office.